Absio/js-api/README.md

 Returns a Promise.

-Throws an Error if the credentials are incorrect, or in the case that a connection is unavailable.
-Server authentication will be attempted again automatically when any method is called requiring a connection.
+Throws an Error if the `password` or `backupPassphrase` are incorrect, the `userId` is not found, or a connection is unavailable.
+In the last case the server authentication will be attempted again automatically when any method is called requiring a connection.

 Parameter   | Type  | Description
 :-----------|:------|:-----------
 `userId` | String | The userId value is returned at registration.
 Call `register()` or use our [user creation interface](TODO place url here).
 `password` | String | The password used to decrypt the key file.
-`backupPassphrase` | String | The `backupPassphrase` used to reset the password or retrieve the key file from the server.
+`backupPassphrase` | String | The `backupPassphrase` is used retrieve the key file from the server.

 Option | Type  | Default | Description
 :------|:------|:--------|:-----------